Designing in the browser

 It may feel like eons ahead of our Windows 3.1 days, but the interaction is actually identical.
 This has been an incredible achievement and it has become inclusive to a vast majority of people otherwise afraid of technology, but truthfully, we have only improved the interface.
 Unfortunately Microsoft’s Sustainable Future has us never leaving this utopia.
 They seem to be satisfied with increasing the number of screens around us and the connections between them.
 But this shiny, touchy-swipey future we have to look forward to, is simply more of what we have now, and I truly hope that’s not the best we can do.

-Imagine your walls adjusting colour or texture just enough to reflect the weather outside; imagine your foyer controls its temperature to ease you outside, warn you of the jacket you’d need; all without looking at a screen with a number on it.
+Imagine your walls adjusting colour or texture just enough to reflect the weather outside; imagine your foyer controls its temperature to ease you outside, warn you of the jacket you’d need; all without looking at yet another screen with a number on it.
 Imagine your email was sorted by the context of the project it is a part of; your phone judges your mood and atmosphere and redirects calls that would be intrusive or counterproductive (wink, wink…).

 Note: Don’t get me started on Google Glass.
 That’s a step backward to needing to learn commands and special gestures all over again.
 It makes a great tech demo, but I also don’t want my experiences documented solely from my perspective.
 Much longer discussion… maybe soon.